 As noted in the section on MFDS's labeling standards, the use of a photo or picture of fruit or ingredients on a product label that contains only synthetic flavors is prohibited.
-This restriction applies to liquor products as well.
+This restriction also applies to liquor products.

-C. Country of Origin Labeling (COOL) - (Administered by MAFRA)
+C. Country of Origin Labeling (COOL)